Department of the Army, DoD.

 Army commanders will take appropriate action against intoxicated drivers.
 These actions may include the following:

-(2) Refusal to take or failure to complete a lawfully requested test to measure alcohol or drug content of the blood, breath, or urine, either on or off the installation, when there is reasonable belief of driving under the influence of alcohol or drugs.
+(2) Refusal to take or failure to complete a lawfully requested test to measure alcohol or drug content of the Start Printed Page 78996blood, breath, or urine, either on or off the installation, when there is reasonable belief of driving under the influence of alcohol or drugs.

-(3) Driving or being in physical control of a motor vehicle on post when the blood alcohol content is 0.08 percent or higher, irrespective of other charges, or off post when the blood alcohol content is in violation of the law of the State involved.
+(3) Driving or being in physical control of a motor vehicle or watercraft (as described above) on post when the blood alcohol content is 0.08 percent or higher, irrespective of other charges, or either on or off post when the blood alcohol content is in violation of the law of the State involved.

 (4) Driving, or being in physical control of a motor vehicle, either on or off the installation, when lawfully conducted chemical tests reflect the presence of illegal drugs.